The difference between pop-ups, interstitials and banners, how they impact SEO, and the pros and cons of using them on your website.

 What do you think?

-Personally, I’m not a fan of pop-ups, but what do you think?
 As a marketer, do you think there is a place for pop-ups?
 Or as a website visitor do you find them annoying and intrusive?
-Tweet me – I’d love to hear your thoughts.
+Tweet us what you think.